raulmur/ORB_SLAM/README.md

 		cmake ..
 		make

-For all the following dependencies(libraries), you DON'T need to install them (e.g., execute 'make install').
-##2.7 vio_common
-Suppose it is put in /home/username/vio_common folder, first download it, then navigate to /home/username/vio_common,

-		mkdir build
-		cd build
-		cmake .. -DCMAKE_BUILD_TYPE=Release
-		make -j4

-##2.8 vio_g2o
+##2.7 vio_common, vio_g2o, DBoW2, libviso2, vikit (all included in /Thirdparty)
+vio_common is a library of common functions to read videos, inertial data files, and to manipulate Eigen matrices.

-vio_g2o is an extension to g2o.
-It includes vertices, edges, parameters used in visual inertial optimization.
-The autodiff module of the [ceres solver](https://github.com/ceres-solver/ceres-solver.git) is used to compute Jacobians in the IMU constraint.
+vio_g2o extends g2o by defining additional (some even redundant) vertices, edges, parameters used in visual inertial optimization. vio_g2o depends on vio_common and apparently, g2o.
+In vio_g2o, the autodiff module of the [ceres solver](https://github.com/ceres-solver/ceres-solver.git) is used to compute Jacobians in the IMU constraint.
 Automatic differentiation is necessary because in the program the full exponential map is used to map se(3) to SE(3).
-If a first order approximation is used, e.g., in [OKVIS](https://github.com/ethz-asl/okvis.git), analytic Jacobians can be derived.
+If, however, a first order approximation is used, e.g., in [OKVIS](https://github.com/ethz-asl/okvis.git), analytic Jacobians can be derived.

 Interestingly, g2o also borrows the autodiff module of the ceres solver, the related files of autodiff are put into a folder, g2o/EXTERNAL/ceres.
 But these files in g2o/EXTERNAL/ceres have problems in compiling orbslam_dwo, possibly because they are quite old.
-So I extracted these files from a recent version of the ceres solver, and put them into the orbslam_dwo/Thirdparty/g2o_EXTERNAL folder shipped in orbslam_dwo.
+So I extracted these files from a recent version of the ceres solver, and put them into the vio_g2o/include/g2o_EXTERNAL folder.

-##2.9 DBoW2 (included)
 Some components of the DBoW2 library are used for place recognition and feature matching.
-A modified copy of the library including only the necessary components and some modifications that are listed in Thirdparty/DBoW2/LICENSE.txt.
+A modified copy of the library by Raul Mur-Artal including only the necessary components and some modifications listed in Thirdparty/DBoW2/LICENSE.txt is provided at Thirdparty/DBoW2.
-It only depends on OpenCV, and it is included in the distribution.
-To compile it, navigate to Thirdparty/DBoW2/ in a terminal and execute:

-		mkdir build
-		cd build
-		cmake ..
-		make

-##2.10 libviso2 (included)
+Note it depends on OpenCV.

 libviso2 is used to detect matches between two pairs of stereo images, also called quad matches.
 These matches are used in ORBSLAM_DWO for tracking and triangulating features.
-Because a few changes are made, it is included in the distribution.
-To build it, navigate to Thirdparty/libviso2/ in a terminal and execute:
+Because a few changes are made, it is included in the /Thirdparty folder.

-		mkdir build
-		cd build
-		cmake ..
-		make

-##2.11 vikit (included)
 [rpg-vikit](https://github.com/uzh-rpg/rpg_vikit.git) is used to deal with camera models.
-It depends on Strasdat's version of Sophus.
+It depended on Strasdat's version of Sophus.
 To make it work with Lovegrove's Sophus, SE3 is changed to SE3d, rotation_matrix() to rotationMatrix(), #include <sophus/se3.h> to #include <sophus/se3.hpp> in several of its files.
-Also, in rpg_vikit/vikit_common/CMakeLists.txt I set the flag USE_ROS to FALSE and added the path to Lovegrove's Sophus.
+Also, in rpg_vikit/vikit_common/CMakeLists.txt I set the flag USE_ROS to FALSE.
 For easy compilation, it is also included in the orbslam_dwo distribution.
-If the catkin workspace folder is not ~/catkin_ws, then the line "SET(Sophus_INCLUDE_DIRS $ENV{HOME}/catkin_ws/src/orbslam_dwo/Thirdparty/Sophus)" in CMakeLists.txt of vikit_common folder needs to be changed accordingly.

-To build it, navigate to the orbslam_dwo/Thirdparty/vikit_common folder in a terminal and run:
+To build these five dependencies, navigate to the /orbslam_dwo folder in a terminal and run:

-		mkdir build
-		cd build
-		cmake ..
-		make
+		chmod +x ./build.sh
+                ./build.sh

 #3.
 Build ORBSLAM_DWO and test with KITTI seq 00 and Tsukuba CG stereo dataset